-Over the last half-decade, there has been an ever-increasing narrative built around HR analytics.
-There have also been suggestions that HR analytics and HRIS are contrasting approaches and need to be categorized separately.
+Over the last half-decade, there has been an ever-increasing narrative built around people analytics.
+There have also been suggestions that people analytics and HRIS are contrasting approaches and need to be categorized separately.
 The fundamental difference between the two is in the reporting and logic flow.
 Traditional HRIS workflow is based on hard-coded business rules, whereas HR analytics is based on statistical modeling/machine learning applied to HR data.

 However, HR analytics can augment a Human Resources Information System by improving the scope and accuracy of HR data analysis and HR decision making.

-In order to fully capitalize on this potential, HR analytics must be integrated with HRIS workflows.
+To capitalize on this potential, HR analytics must be integrated with HRIS workflows.
 This can be done by either adding HR analytics as an additional module to the core HRIS system itself or through the seamless integration of third-party products, like Visier.
 Both need to work in tandem as a unified system, as illustrated in the figure below.

 Cognitive Human Resource Management System (HRMS)